 Our Research Priorities

-Columbia University’s Wendy Chung, MD, PhD, serves on our Medical Advisory Board.
+Boston Children’s Hospital’s Wendy Chung, MD, PhD, serves on our Scientific Advisory Board.
 In the video below, she outlines the steps that we need to take to find a cure for CTNNB1 Syndrome.
 This process also aligns with our research priorities, which include:

 - Developing a comprehensive Patient Registry and Natural History Study that documents our children’s mutations, developmental milestones and clinical data